 Each item of property the corporation held (whether or not connected with its trade or business) is a capital asset except the following.
-See section 1221(a) for details. • Stock in trade or other property
+See section 1221(a) for details.

-• Stock in trade or other property included in inventory or held mainly for sale to customers.
-But see the Tip on this page.

-• Accounts or notes receivable acquired in the ordinary course of the trade or business for services rendered or from the sale of stock in trade or other property included in inventory or held mainly for sale to customers.

-• Depreciable or real property used in the trade or business, even if it is fully depreciated.

-• Certain copyrights; literary, musical, or artistic compositions; letters or memoranda; or similar property.
-But see the Tip on this page.

-U.S. Government publications, including the Congressional Record, that the corporation received from the Government, other than by purchase at the normal sales price, or that the corporation got from another taxpayer who had received it in a similar way, if the corporation's basis is determined by reference to the previous owner's basis.
-Certain commodities derivative financial instruments held by a deplace financial instruments held by a dealer.
-Certain hedging transactions entered into in the normal course of the trade or business.

-• Supplies regularly used in the trade or business.
+- Stock in trade or other property included in inventory or held mainly for sale to customers.
+But see the Tip on this page. - Accounts or notes receivable acquired in the ordinary course of the trade or business for services rendered or from the sale of stock in trade or other property included in inventory or held mainly for sale to customers. - Depreciable or real property used in the trade or business, even if it is fully depreciated. - Certain copyrights; literary, musical, or artistic compositions; letters or memoranda; or similar property.
+But see the Tip on this page. - U.S. Government publications, including the Congressional Record, that the corporation received from the Government, other than by purchase at the normal sales price, or that the corporation got from another taxpayer who had received it in a similar way, if the corporation's basis is determined by reference to the previous owner's basis. - Certain commodities derivative financial instruments held by a dealer. - Certain hedging transactions entered into in the normal course of the trade or business - Supplies regularly used in the trade or business.